Economic history of the United Kingdom: Relative decline

 There was also a systemic malaise in British industry, which was famously inefficient and opposed to innovations.
 Tony Judt described the prevailing attitude of post-war industrialists: "British factory managers preferred to operate in a cycle of under-investment, limited research and development, low wages and a shrinking pool of clients, rather than risk a fresh start with new products in new markets."
 The overriding emphasis placed on exports by the British government, in its effort to repair the nation's dollar deficit, made things worse, because it encouraged manufacturers to place all investment in expanding output, at the expense of updating machinery, introducing new technologies, improving production methods, etc. This policy was sustainable in the short-term, because in the late 1940s and early 50s world trade boomed and Britain, with its large and relatively undamaged industrial base, was in a uniquely advantageous position to satisfy demand.
-In 1950, 25% percent of world exports were British-made, and the total volume of British manufactured goods was double that of France and Germany combined.
+In 1950, 25% of world exports were British-made, and the total volume of British manufactured goods was double that of France and Germany combined.
 However, by the late 1950s, the economies of West Germany, France, Japan, and Italy, had recovered from wartime infrastructure damage, replacing destroyed stock with state-of-the-art machinery and applying modern production methods in a process called "rejuvenation by defeat".
 Continental governments actively encouraged recovery through direct investment/subsidies in targeted industries, in the case of Italy and France, or more widely through encouraging easy access to credit through national banks, a marked characteristic in France and West Germany.
 British industrialists saw no such intervention from their own government, which more or less left the private sector to itself.
 British goods were also more expensive abroad because of Sterling's overvaluation, but inferior in quality compared to the products flooding the world market from the United States, Germany and Italy.

-Rapid decolonization in the British Empire through the late 1950s and 1960s dealt a further blow to British industry.
+Rapid decolonisation in the British Empire through the late 1950s and 1960s dealt a further blow to British industry.
 Britain had enjoyed a virtual monopoly of the consumer markets within the Empire, enforced by the closed Pound Sterling Bloc, but it could not compete once the territories gained independence and were free to negotiate their own trade agreements.